ccoors/valegram-bot/README.md

 esac
 ```

-You can try starting the valegram service:
+You can try starting the valegram service (startup is delayed by 30 seconds):
 ```
 /etc/init/S999valegram start
 ```